 Generally it is good to schedule one appointment per week at least in the early stages of your process.
 As you make progress on your goals, you may find that less frequent sessions are sufficient to keep you moving forward.

 Whether you choose to meet in person, by telephone or online, you are in complete control of the process.
 You may stop or take a break from our sessions at any time.

 Want to Know More Before You Decide?

-If you would like to get to know me, see if we are a good match, or ask questions about how I work and whether therapy or another process is best for you, you are welcome to schedule a free 30-minute consultation here.
+If you would like to get to know me, see if we are a good match, or ask questions about how I work and whether therapy or another process is best for you, you are welcome to schedule a free initial consultation here.
 I look forward to speaking with you and supporting you on your journey of healing and growth.